luisbatalha/luisbatalha.github.io/_posts/2018-06-30-prime-motion-picture.md

 The inspiration to create this motion picture came from a video on [Numberphile](https://www.youtube.com/watch?v=fQQ8IiTWHhg) I watched a few months ago about a very special prime: in 1996, James McKee was a mathematician departing Trinity Hall at Cambridge and wanted to honor the tradition of bestowing a farewell gift on the college, he devised a prime number that also depicted the University logo.
 After seeing the video I wrote a short python script to turn images into primes.
 The script takes an image and converts it into a sequence of 1’s and 8’s (1’s for the lighter parts of the image and 8’s for the darker parts).
 It then randomly changes a few digits in the image and tests for primality using the [Miller-Rabin test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
 This test quickly excludes numbers that are not prime and finds out the ones that are more likely to be prime.
 Finally, you just need a method to verify the numbers that are actually prime in the group that was pre-selected using the Miller-Rabin test.

-If you want to create your own prime images the code is available [here](https://github.com/luisbatalha/prime_motion_picture/blob/master/get_prime.py).

 A few open questions worth exploring later: